Mound Key Archaeological State Park: History

 Mound Key was created over 2,000 years ago by the Calusa.
-The Calusa culture is carbon-dated back to 1150 B.C. at Mound Key.
+Their culture is carbon-dated back to 1150 B.C. at Mound Key.
 The site likely began as a low-lying oyster bar on Estero Bay.
 The site would have been rich in marine food resources, and very appealing to the Calusa, who were actually hunter-gatherers.
 As the human population grew, food waste was heaped into the middens that form the island.
 The Calusa formed an extensive structure of mounds, water courts and canals whose features still exist today.
 Mounds were constructed by the collection and organization of "midden" which is a collaboration of shells, fish and animal bone, and artifacts such as pottery.
 Islands that were created by the Calusa, such as Mound Key are sometimes called "trash-heaps" as their composition is made from waste products of their culture.
 They are not however, just "heaps of Calusa garbage" simply tossed aside, but intricate compositions of substrate that were used for a display of power, religious monuments, and as burial memorials.
 It served for many years as the ceremonial center for their kingdom, which extended over numerous shell midden islands they made up and down the southwest coast of Florida.
 It is also believed by most researchers to have been the site of Calos, the capital of their kingdom.
+The island was where King Carlos hosted a wedding for his sister, who was later baptized as Antonia, to Pedro Menéndez de Avilés, a political marriage meant to solidify an alliance with the Spanish.
 Their kingdom spanned from Tampa Bay southward to the Ten Thousand Islands and eastward to Lake Okeechobee.

 The arrival of the Spanish was the beginning of the end for the Calusa.
 In 1566, the appointment of Spain's first Governor of Florida happened on the island.
 This was closely followed by the establishment there of a fort and settlement, in an effort to colonize the area.
 A Jesuit mission was also founded there at the same time by Juan Rogel, a priest of that order.
 Called San Antón de Carlos, it was the first such mission in the Spanish New World.
 There was frequent conflict with the Calusa, though, and eventually the island was abandoned by the Spanish in 1569.